STUDY ABROAD IN ASIA

 Gain insight into global legal careers

-The University of Akron School of Law has combined forces with Nagoya University (Japan) and Kyung Hee University (S. Korea) to offer an innovative dual-country, tri-city study abroad experience at a very affordable price.
+The University of Akron School of Law has combined forces with Nagoya University (Japan) and Kyung Hee University (South Korea) to offer an innovative dual-country, tri-city study abroad experience at a very affordable price.

 Our study abroad program is the only one of its kind in offering law courses in both Japan and South Korea.
 Our scheduling offers flexibility in several respects.
 You can earn anywhere from one to six credits towards your law degree.
 In fact, you can participate in the entire four-week program (Japan and South Korea, or only one of the two-week segments (Japan or South Korea).
 We offer 3-credits of coursework in Japan, and 3-credits of coursework in Seoul.
 Additionally, because the program does not start until mid-July, you have flexibility to work or take other law school courses during the first two months of the summer.
 You can then join us in Asia for the last month of the summer.